tencentyun/intlcloud-documents/doc_new/845_Elasticsearch_ES/intl_en/C19536_创建集群_intl_en.md

-﻿A cluster is the basic unit where ES provides hosted Elasticsearch services and you use and manage such services.
+A cluster is the basic unit where ES provides hosted Elasticsearch services and you use and manage such services.
 This document describes how to quickly create an Elasticsearch cluster in the Tencent Cloud Console.

 ## Prerequisites